kressdev/RagdollTrainer/README.md

 * Added LookAtTarget average for left and right foot transforms.

+* Apply cutoff to LookAtTarget reward (dot product 0.5f or greater is set to 0.5f max)

-* Speed and LookAtTarget reward added (instead of multiplied) during early training stage.
+* Speed and LookAtTarget reward added (instead of multiplied).

 ### TensorBoard Results

 ![TensorBoard Image](/docs/RagdollTensor.png)

 Results shown are for 25 agents training the same behavior (C# MaxStep is 4000).
 The config file is the same as Walker.yaml example.

-Standup/balancing/turning to target requires 2e6 steps.
-Taking first steps forward to target requires another 1e6 steps.
-During these steps the agent is rewarded by adding the foot lookAtTarget to the match speed.

-Full training for walking/running to target requires roughly 1E7 steps (speed range 0.1-4.0).
-During these steps the head lookAtTarget is multiplied with match speed (same reward as the Walker example).
+Speed range is randomized (0.1-4.0).

+Graph marker (1) agent learns to stand up and balance.
+Graph marker (2) agent learns walking and reaches the first target.
+Graph marker (3) agent optimizes walking to targets.

-The match speed reward is computed from the hips and includes negative direction (penalty).
+The match speed reward is computed for the hips and includes negative direction (penalty).
+The look at target reward is computed for the feet.
+A cutoff is applied so max reward is +/- 30deg to target.
 Further testing is needed to compare this reward with the average body velocity from the Walker example.

-### Areas for Improvement

-The agent will try to walk sideways or backwards if the head is used for lookAtTarget.
-The most effective solution so far is to reward lookAtTarget for the feet instead of head.
-Is there an alternative for early training to ensure forward walking?

-With the foot lookAtTarget reward the agent develops a narrow stance where one foot is often blocking/in front of the other.
-The agent eventually learns to widen stance to walk faster but this behavior seems to slow training in the early stage.

-The spine tends to oscillate around the vertical axis during walking behavior.
-This is likely caused by the stabilizer.
-Several solutions to check: increase joint damping, increase rb drag/angular drag, decrease stabilizer torque, or modify torque curve.
-This also may be related to agent actions.
-Check after beta and entropy reach minimum (2e7-3e7 steps).

 ## Behavior Controller